bizhan-laripour/JavaCore/README.md

 ### Java core project
-in this project i tried to make my own framework based on java core and servlets.
+In this project i tried to make my own Framework based on java core and Servlets.

-i tried to make a sample ORM and my own mysql dialect.
+I tried to make a sample ORM and my own Mysql dialect.

 I'm trying to focuse on base concepts of Object oriented like abstraction , inheritance , etc and best practice of design patterns